Angel Fire, New Mexico

 - Crowds can get epic on holiday weekends.

-Probably not.
+This resort is just too easy and limited for us to ever want to go back — especially with the super iffy snow conditions that plague New Mexico.
 For us, Taos Ski Valley is a better choice with more snow, vertical, and terrain.